The Book of the New Sun: Publication history

 The tetralogy was first published in English in the United Kingdom by Sidgwick & Jackson from 1980 to 1983, and the coda published in 1987, with second publications for each book occurring approximately a year after the first.
-Don Maitz illustrated the cover of the first publication, and Bruce Pennington illustrated the second cover.
+Don Maitz illustrated the covers of the US publication, and Bruce Pennington illustrated the covers of the UK publication.
 The series was also published in two volumes, named Shadow and Claw and Sword and Citadel, both published in 1994 by Orb Publications.

 It was published as a single volume titled The Book of the New Sun in 1998 by Science Fiction Book Club and again in 2007 under the title Severian of the Guild, published by Orion Publishing Group.

 Each book has been separately translated into Spanish, French, German, Dutch, and Japanese.

 The Japanese printings of the tetralogy and coda were illustrated by Yoshitaka Amano.

 Awards and nominations

 Each of the four original volumes won at least one major fantasy or science fiction award as the year's "Best Novel" as shown by the table below.
 The tetralogy was not considered as a whole for any of the annual literary awards compiled by the Internet Speculative Fiction Database (ISFDB).